rouge1616/SofaSkeletonPlugin/README.md

 </Node>
 ```

+It is important to specify the ```inputFile``` in which the plugin will write the centerlines.

+This file will contain a set of points per polyline, polylines are separated by an empty line.
+Biforcation points can be found on their corresponant polylines.

-Please note that it is also compatible with [SOFAPython3](https://sofapython3.readthedocs.io/en/latest/)
+Please note that the plugin is compatible with [SOFAPython3](https://sofapython3.readthedocs.io/en/latest/)

 The scene above visualusation:
 ![Mesh Skeletonization ](./data/img/visu_skel.png)

 Other examples can be found in the *scenes* directory

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.